 Sell pantry staples: Bottle and sell your popular specialty items — such as sauces, salsas, dry pastas, and spices — that people can add to their delivery order and enjoy at home or give as a gift.

 Having customers stock their pantry full of items from your restaurant is a new way to stay involved and engaged with your customers.

-Menu maker tips: How will you warm up your menu for winter?
+How will you warm up your restaurant menu for winter?

-Whether you opt to adopt just one, a few, or all of these menu updates, seasonal changes to your menu are likely to generate interest — and business! — from your customers.
-Just don't forget to let your customers know about the new additions via email and social media.
+Whether you opt to adopt just one, a few, or all of these winter menu ideas for restaurants, seasonal changes to your menu can help drive awareness and sales.
+Once you've solidified your winter menu, make sure your customers know about it by putting together a comprehensive winter marketing plan.